nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: This app aims to be a unified platform that helps the user manage all of their internship applications
+**Value proposition**: This app aims to be a unified platform that helps the user manage all his/her internship applications

 ### User stories